 If needed, City staff will conduct an initial scoping meeting with the petitioning resident or neighborhood group.
 This meeting will be a collaborative working meeting to discuss the study area, understand the neighborhood traffic issues, define the data collection effort, and provide specifics on the analysis that will be conducted.
-The group may visit the neighborhood to observe firsthand the traffic issues and concerns.
-The scoping meeting will serve as an opportunity for City staff to communicate to residents the next steps in the process, program and funding limitations, and current and ongoing education and enforcement efforts.
+The group and city staff may visit the neighborhood to observe firsthand the traffic issues and concerns.
+The scoping meeting will serve as an opportunity for City staff to communicate to residents the next steps in the process, scope of the program, sources and limitations of funding limitations, and current and ongoing education and enforcement efforts.
 Residents are encouraged to attend the scoping meeting and voice their concerns.